MaastrichtU-IDS/dsri-documentation/docs/openshift-load-data.md

 Copy a file, or directory, from your local filesystem to an OpenShift pod.

-> We recommend using `rsync` as it synchronizes the file if it already exists, preventing duplication and making synchronization faster.
+We recommend using `rsync` as it synchronizes the file if it already exists, preventing duplication and making synchronization faster.

+But `oc cp` can fix issues met with rsync, such as copying symlinks for example, file too huge.

 ### Copy local to pod